 We have appointed Mr. Yang Zhen (楊振) ("Mr. Yang") and Mr. Wong as our joint company secretaries.
-Mr. Yang joined our Group in May 2014 and has been serving as a manager of the securities department since May 2021, where he had been primarily responsible for the management of capital markets affairs and daily business operations of our Group.
+Mr. Yang joined our Group in May 2014 and has been serving as a manager of the securities department since May 2021, where he has been primarily responsible for the management of capital markets affairs and daily business operations of our Group.
+He is also serving as the secretary of our Board, responsible for corporate secretarial matters of our Group.
 Given Mr. Yang's thorough understanding of the overall operations and corporate governance matters of our Group, he is considered as a suitable person to act as a company secretary of our Company.
 In addition, as our core business and operations are substantially based and conducted in the PRC, our Directors believe that it is necessary to appoint Mr. Yang as a company secretary whose presence in the headquarters of our Group enables him to attend the day-to-day corporate secretarial matters concerning our Group.
 However, given Mr. Yang does not possess a qualification stipulated in Rule 3.28 of the Listing Rules, he is not able to solely fulfill the requirements as a company secretary of a [REDACTED] issuer stipulated under Rules 3.28 and 8.17 of the Listing Rules.